LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/NEW_raja_algs/README.md

 Output (inclusive-inplace): 8  7  9  18  28  31  35  36  42  49
 ```

-RAJA provides other operators that can be used with all scan methods.
-These include
+RAJA provides operators that can be used with all scan methods, such as
 `RAJA::operators::minimum<T>`, `RAJA::operators::maximum<T>`, and
 `RAJA::operators::plus<T>`.
 These operator types are specialized on data type `T`,
-which must match the data type of the array(s) you pass to the methods to produce
+which must match the data type of the array(s) you pass to the scan methods to produce
-what you expect.
-When no operator is specified, as in the code examples above, the
+the results you expect.
+When no operator is specified, as in the code examples above,
-plus operator will be used.
+the plus operator `RAJA::operators::plus<T>` is used.

-Feel free to experiment with other RAJA scan operations and execution policies in the
-example code located in the lesson sub-directory as in the other lessons.
-To
+In the file `NEW_raja_scan.cpp`, you will see `TODO` comments where you can implement
+other RAJA scans and use other RAJA policies to run them with other programming model
-compile and run:
+back-ends.
+To compile and run the code:

 ```
 $ make NEW_raja_scan
 $ .bin/NEW_raja_scan
 ```

-## Parallel Sort